 Youth Action Board (YAB) was formed in 2016 and adopted into the CoC in 2019 to advise the CoC on policies related to preventing and ending youth homelessness and to ensure a continuous youth voice within the CoC to support the Youth Homelessness Demonstration Program (YHDP) and the San Diego County Coordinated Community Plan to Prevent and End Homelessness (CCP).
 This committee is currently inactive as the youth community reviews the CCP and reestablishes priorities moving forward.

 Ad-Hoc Committee on Addressing Homelessness Among Black San Diegans was formed in 2020.
-According to the 2023 Point-In-Time count, Black persons accounted for 22% of the unsheltered and sheltered population, while only accounting for 5.6% of the general population in San Diego County (2021 U.S Census Bureau).
 The purpose of the Ad-Hoc Committee is to explore the factors contributing to disparities among Black persons experiencing homelessness, listen and engage in extensive public dialogue with community stakeholders, and to develop a series of recommendations that the CoC can take to better address the impacts of systemic racism and its effects within the homeless crisis response system.

 Health and Homelessness Ad-Hoc Committee was formed in 2021 to address issues related to the interaction of health and homelessness and further integrate best practices among housing, social service and health providers that benefit people who are unsheltered.
-The Committee is specifically working on identifying mechanisms to streamline housing and care coordination, enhancing cross-sector communication and referral pathways, and identifying opportunities through CalAIM to further integrate the health and homeless community.

-Aging and Homelessness Ad-Hoc Committee was formed in 2021 to address the unique needs of older adults experiencing homelessness, and have focused their efforts on identifying accessible shelter options, the promotion of shallow subsidies and flexible funding opportunities, and establishing regional training for homeless service providers on best practices in working with older adults, and fostering employment opportunities for those who are able to enter the workforce.
+Aging and Homelessness Ad-Hoc Committee was formed in 2021 to recommend actions to address the unique needs of older adults experiencing homelessness..

 4.11 Management and Operations – CoC Lead Agency MOU: